-3.2.2.
-Configuring (Automatic) Service Start on Boot
+3.2.3.
+Configuring Automatic Service Start on Boot

-You normally want to configure your host such that the Helix Core Server (and/or Proxy or Broker) will autostart when the machine boots.
+You may want to configure your host such that the Helix Core Server (and/or Proxy and/or Broker) will start automatically when the machine boots.

 This is done using Systemd or Init scripts as covered below.